 This variant will infect the documents when closing them, because it consists of a single AutoClose macro (instead of AutoOpen like in previous variants).

 The part of Payload subroutine that insert the text 'wazzu' is missing.

-Sometimes the virus deletes words and inserts the following text in
+Sometimes the virus deletes words and inserts the following text in the infected document: